 Join PHANS as we rejuvenate in 2026!

-The Public Health Association of Nova Scotia (PHANS) is a volunteer-run, non-profit organization working to promote the health of Nova Scotians and our communities through education, advocacy, and empowerment.
+The Public Health Association of Nova Scotia (PHANS) is an independent, volunteer-run, non-profit organization working to promote the health of Nova Scotians and our communities through leadership, advocacy and and knowledge sharing.

 Click the Member Signup button below to join PHANS today!